-on the Noise Variance Request for Nighttime Work on I-70
+Board Approves Noise Variance Request for Work on Central 70 Project

 DDPHE will uphold the decision of the Board while holding the petitioner accountable to all criteria of the approval.
-DDPHE and NDCC pledge an open-door policy with the community and intend to continuously monitor and communicate about construction activities to ensure that the work being done is within the standards and criteria set forth in the ruling.
+DDPHE and NDCC pledge an open-door policy with the community and intend to continuously monitor and communicate about construction activities to ensure the work is done within the standards and criteria set forth in the ruling.

 DDPHE appreciates the service of the Board and extends our gratitude to the community members and to the Denver City Council members and staff who participated in the process.

 Kiewit is reconstructing a 10-mile stretch of I-70 to widen it and add express toll lanes between I-25 and Chambers Road.
 It’s expected to conclude December 2022.